For the film:

 - Hector's raid on Sweetwater.
 Sure, the entire battle was scripted to go his way, but you can't deny the massive free for all shootout was damn entertaining.

 - He might be Ambiguously Evil, but Robert Ford is still a Cool Old Guy, and this is cemented by his interaction with Lee Sizemore at the end of "Chestnut".
-Robert manages to completely deflate the loathsome, back-biting egomaniac by completely denying his cliched, pulpy cheap thrill of a new storyline in a rather understated but eloquent way.
+Robert manages to completely deflate the loathsome, back-biting egomaniac by completely denying his cliched, pulpy cheap Exploitation Film of a new storyline in a rather understated but eloquent "Reason You Suck" Speech.
 It's like listening to a conversation between Stanley Kubrick and Michael Bay.

 - Sure, the Hosts may not be able to actually hurt him, but the Man in Black proves he's a badass and a very good shot in his own right by ruthlessly taking down an armed posse and an entire town of bandits by himself, pulling off feats of marksmanship that would be impressive even with modern firearms.
 Two moments in particular is when he snipes a rifleman out of a church tower with his pistol and shoots a hiding mook straight through a wall.